Jump To Section

 - In case your software system needs to develop the optimized backend for a specific frontend interface, BFF is a suitable option.

 Backend For Frontend is a design pattern created with not only the developer but, more importantly, the user and their experience in mind.
 It is the answer to the ever-growing adoption of applications to meet, interact, and serve customers, ensuring consistency while still meeting their diverse and evolving needs.
-And while BFF, like anything, is not without its challenges, I hope that I have not only shown you how to successfully mitigate them, but convinced you that its benefits would undoubtedly outweigh any difficulties along the way.
+And while the BFF pattern, like anything, is not without its challenges, I hope that I have not only shown you how to successfully mitigate them, but convinced you that its benefits would undoubtedly outweigh any difficulties along the way.

 The above was written in collaboration with Uzi Murad, Account Executive, and Imran Salahuddin, Senior Manager, Software Engineering, both of mobileLIVE.